 Macleod Trail Cultural Landscape

-The Macleod Trail Cultural Landscape is an undeveloped piece of land located just north of Downtown Okotoks, generally bounded by Crescent Street and Elk Street to the south and north and Northridge Drive/Highway 2A and Veterans Way to the west and east.
-Also known as Lineham Park, the area consist of hills covered in natural vegetation and a well-trodden pathway that runs through a prominent gully, crossing the area from the southeast to the northwest.
+The Macleod Trail Cultural Landscape is an undeveloped piece of land located just north of Downtown Okotoks, generally bounded by Crescent Road and Mountain Street to the south and north.
+Previously known as Lineham Park, the area consist of hills covered in natural vegetation and a well-trodden pathway that runs through a prominent gully, crossing the area from the southeast to the northwest.
 The trail is believed to be a surviving remnant of the Macleod-Calgary Trail, a historically significant trail and wagon route that connected Fort Benton in the Montana Territory to Fort Macleod, Fort Calgary and Fort Edmonton.
-At certain points along the trail, camps and stopping houses were established where travellers could spend the night.
-One of these, the MacMillan Stopping House eventually developed into the Okotoks townsite.
+At certain points along the trail, camps and stopping houses were established where travelers could spend the night.
+Of these, the stopping houses run by John MacMillan and Kenneth Cameron developed into the Okotoks townsite.
 Traditional knowledge and documented history indicates that the route followed by the Macleod-Calgary trail was a crucial transportation corridor from ancient times, through to the contact and settlement period before falling out of use following the relocation of western Canada’s Indigenous people to reserves and the construction of the railway.
 The area is significant as a rare remaining portion of the Macleod-Calgary Trail and as a site with a strong likelihood of possessing archaeological resources.